newatoms/guides/the-content-guide/readme.md

 Most importantly, images enrich an article in the sense that they support the written piece.
 Apart from aesthetics, images should create a certain context.
 So even though images are really important in any article, an image that makes no sense can be worse than no image at all.

+Header images should work on their own because the images of your post is often the first and only thing people get to see. **Therefore an image has to be good out of its context.** People are visual creatures and probably only stop scrolling (for example in a Facebook, Medium or Twitter feed) when they see an interesting image.

+To make it easier on ourselves, we set some relevant guidelines:

+* **A header image should work on its own, out of its context.** The header image is often the first and only thing people see.
+You want to grab their attention with *appeal*, *comprehension* and *retention*.
+Want to know more about what makes an image interesting?
+Read [Ten Tips for Making Interesting Images](https://medium.com/@caitlinwinner/ten-tips-for-making-interesting-images-19a59bd2eea2#.squ547nli).
+* **Images should trigger curiosity.**
+* **Images should create a context.** Establish an atmosphere into which you would like your readers to enter.
+* **Images need to tell part of the story.** Don’t go for the obvious.

 A good mantra, with the addition of more multimedia in the back of our minds, is not "form follows content" but "content follows form".

 ### The use of movie stills